-Oh Christmas tree, not you, too: Supply-chain problems come to the fir trade
+Oh, Christmas tree, not you, too: Supply chain problems come to the fir trade

 Those missing Fraser firs for the Virginia school booster club?
 Steinhart said growers in the North Carolina and Virginia areas have seen a surplus of Fraser firs for several years, so growers such as himself decided to sell them instead into the Northeast and Texas areas, alerting their Mid-Atlantic customers about the pivot at the last minute.
 For many of the baseball leagues and girls and boys clubs that put on annual Christmas tree tent fundraisers, scrambling to find a new vendor became too big a hassle and they canceled.

 Steinhart, who sells his trees into stores such as Home Depot, Lowe’s and Costco, said last year’s holiday season was “nuts,” that “people were tired of being at home, so live tree nurseries were unbelievable, and pumpkin patches were through the roof.”
 And he said with 15 million families that did not travel to family gatherings last year, there were more households that elected to have their own Christmas trees.

 Still, he said, last year’s surge did not diminish this year’s stock.
-Steinhart and other growers have flexibility on how many trees to harvest — 20 percent of his own Noble firs in Oregon were burned, so he elected to cut more Douglas firs instead.
+Steinhart and other growers have flexibility on how many trees to harvest.
+Of his own Noble firs in Oregon, 20 percent were burned, so he elected to cut more Douglas firs instead.
 Growers can always borrow a little from next year’s supply, if necessary, or harvest trees that are a bit smaller.

 Hundley of the National Christmas Tree Association said there is one reason for the tighter stocks this year that has nothing to do with the pandemic or the world’s supply chain headaches: During the financial crisis of 2008, many growers didn’t have the capital to plant a lot of trees, and national plantings dipped.